plasmoduck/modwm/README.md

 ### Changelog:

+2020-09-14 - Added Statusbar to start with MODWM.
+The Statusbar will now automatically start with MODWM instead of having to source it from ~/.xinitrc.
+If you do not want this behaviour, edit 'Makefile' and remove 'statusbar' from the 'install: all' section.
+MODWM will now also set the background to #3A3A3A.
+This is done using the 'hsetroot' command.

-2020-09-13 - Add Siji tiling glyphs for the layouts button.
+2020-09-13 - Added Siji tiling glyphs for the layouts button.
 Please install [Siji](https://github.com/stark/siji) font to render properly.

 2020-09-12 - Added extra keybidings for [suckless tools](https://github.com/plasmoduck/suckless/)